elicia4/linux_notes/commands/tr.md

 to delete duplicate characters.
 Let's delete duplicate t's:

 	cat usernames.txt | tr -s 't'

+Note that the characters have to be adjoining for them to squeeze.

 You can rewrite `[a-z]` as `[:lower:]`, `[A-Z]` as `[:upper:]`: